When can a embryo or fetus feel pain?

 "... the pregnancy is the result of rape against an adult woman .. or ... is a result of rape ... or incest against a minor" 7

-20 weeks after fertilization is equivalent to about 22 weeks gestational age.
+20 weeks after fertilization is equivalent to about 22 weeks gestational age, which is the measure that is generally used to indicate the stage in pregnancy.

 2015-MAY: FactCheck.org concludes it is impossible to tell definitevely when a fetus can feel pain: